Journal Entry: September 2008

 I note that I don’t feel the need to write in this very often; and when I do it is always around the same sort of time – when my hormones kick in and it is harder to keep my ‘demon’ (small d) under control.

 I read with interest what I wrote last time.
 I had forgotten it!
-I do not feel that strongly about some of it now. – Time the great healer. – But some of it rang so true.
+I don’t feel that strongly about some of it now. – Time the great healer. – But some of it rang so true.

 Before I read my last entry I was going to put in my jounral how I felt like a split personality: Sometimes I feel like two completely different people.

 I have had such a lovely time since my last entry.
-A fantastic time in Cornwall, and Amesbury; we got a kitten, I got a new phone.
+A fantastic time in Cornwall, and Salisbury; we got a kitten, I got a new phone.

-I enjoy Rich’s company; have such a laugh with him.
+I enjoy Danny’s company; have such a laugh with him.
 He has made me fall in love with him all over again: the person who I have lived with for the past seventeen months.
-I don’t love the ‘Old Rich’ anymore.
+I don’t love the ‘Old Danny’ anymore.
 I have tried to look back at our old life with fondness; but I hate it!
-I hate the person Rich encouraged me to become.
-I really did go down quite a few notches, crawled around people that I really don’t give a fuck about.
-Rich was not the person that I gave him credit for.
+I hate the person Danny encouraged me to become.
+I really did go down quite a few notches: crawled around people that I really don’t give a fuck about.
+Danny was not the person that I gave him credit for.
 It was all a lie.

 It makes me sad that I am not interested in my wedding day.
 The day that I thought was the best day of my life.
 No, it wasn’t.

-But when I am with Rich I enjoy myself; I do relax.
+But when I am with Danny I enjoy myself; I do relax.
 But I am on my own.

 A few things happened; a few sayings were given to me, which make perfect sense.

-“If you keep doing what you are doing, you are always going to get what you have got.”
+“If you keep doing what you are doing, you are always going to get what you’ve got.”

 “Happiness is not a destination; it is the journey along the way.”